MegApril/dv-physical-and-nonphysical-injuries/README.md

 ## Key Questions
 - Do injury type patterns differ between urban and rural counties?
 - What injury types are most frequently reported, and how have they changed from 2020 to 2024?
-- Does the prevalence of “None” as an injury type signal psychological abuse or coercive control?
+- What does the prevalence of “None” as an injury type signal?

 ---